hjfrunblog/hjfrunblog.github.io/docs/internal/resume.md

 <span class="h3color">Personal advantage</span>

-1. Rich full-stack work experience, capable of fulfilling multiple roles, and open minded to different technology stack.
+1. Rich full-stack work experience, capable of fulfilling multiple roles, and open minded to different technology stacks.
 2. Many years of working experience in foreign companies, as well as overseas work experience, and the ability to communicate in basic oral English.
 3. Able to read English documents easily, conduct written technical communication fluently in English, and watch videos of foreign technical speeches without subtitles.
-4. Rich experience in data visualization work
+4. Rich experience in data visualization.
 5. Strong research ability, good at using documents and Google, YouTube, GitHub, etc.

 <style>